Regulator Performance Framework

 • A review of the Board’s policies and procedures is ongoing.
 The review seeks to manage risks and assure that Board policies and procedures comply with relevant legislation and directives and maintain government and industry best practice.

-• Employees in the Registration and Corporate Services Unit attended the Information Security Management System (ISMS) Communities of Practice and Queensland Government Security Leads Community of Practice workshops covering updates and developments in the cyber security and information management.
+• During the 2023-2024 period, employees in the Registration and Corporate Services Unit attended the Information Security Management System (ISMS) Communities of Practice and Queensland Government Security Leads Community of Practice workshops covering updates and developments in the cyber security and information management.
+Staff also attended a records management training covering cyber risks, best practices and information privacy principles for records management.
+Additionally, Board employees completed cyber security training.

-• Board employees completed Workplace Bullying and Harassment Prevention training, Mental Health First Aid training and CPR training during the 2022-2023 period.
-The Board is now recognised as a skilled workplace through Mental Health First Aid Australia.
+• The Board is recognised as a skilled workplace through Mental Health First Aid Australia.

-• In February 2023, Board employees completed human rights training through the Queensland Human Rights Commission.
-The Human Rights Act 2019 was considered and incorporated, where appropriate in the Board’s policy and procedure review.
+• The Human Rights Act 2019 was considered and incorporated, where appropriate in the Board’s policy and procedure review.

 5.